silverbluemx/SE_LandingGearBalancer/README.md

 - on_shortlegs: activate the leg balancer, short long legs
 - retract: retract all legs, and turn the script off
 - extend: extend all legs, and turn the script off

+## FAQ/Issues

+A few troubleshooting suggestions :
+- Look at what the programming block says when you compile the script.
+It should say "Group +name+ found !" and "Group +name+ has the correct setup (1 camera, 1 piston, 1 gear)" for each of the landing kits
+- Look at what the display screen say ?
+If "ground uneveness" is always 0 when above rugged terrain, it's the sign that the cameras can't measure distance properly.
+- Switch between on_longlegs and on_shortlegs.
+Do the pistons move ?
+- If the displays says "Obstructed camera on kit#" it means the camera points at the ship instead of the ground.
+Activate the view from the camera to see what blocks are blocking the view (only the exact center of the view needs to be clear)